AAdewunmi/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/README.md

 ## 3. Resources:

-I acknowledge the use of OpenAI's ChatGPT for topic explanation and LeetCode for coding interview questions 👨‍💻
+I acknowledge the use of OpenAI's ChatGPT for topic explanation, LeetCode and HackerRank for coding interview questions 👨‍💻

 ## 4. Adapted from: